 Near the sprawling State Ports of the Cape Fear, the Park View Grill overlooked the spillway of Greenfield Lake, as it had for decades, with a fresh look, and a different clientele.
 The visibility of this small bar made it quite accessible to those who steered through the 90-degree bend, where 3rd Street became Carolina Beach Road, in search of a beer and a game of pool.

 In 1990, few resources for gay people existed in Southeastern North Carolina, though a local advocacy organization, GROW, had made early progress in collecting information on hate crimes, in an effort to inform and motivate the criminal justice system.
-The bars were the only places where LGBT individuals, from the largely isolated rural areas surrounding Wilmington, could sociallize and share information, in relative safety.
+The bars were the only places where LGBTQ individuals, from the largely isolated rural areas surrounding Wilmington, could socialize and share information, in relative safety.